History of General Motors: History of General Motors in various countries

-General Motors in South Africa
+South Africa

 General Motors was criticized for its presence in apartheid South Africa.
 The company withdrew after pressure from consumers, stockholders and Leon H. Sullivan.

 It retained a commercial presence, however, in the form of its Opel subsidiary.
-Right Hand Drive Opel & Vauxhall production took place in GM's Uitenhage plants outside Port Elizabeth in the Eastern Cape Province, and does so to this day.
+Right Hand Drive Opel and Vauxhall production took place in GM's Uitenhage plants outside Port Elizabeth in the Eastern Cape Province, and does so to this day.